Can an inguinal hernia affect a man’s sexual function?

 Some men with inguinal hernias do report sexual problems, although the situation might be temporary.

 A hernia occurs when part of an internal organ bulges into a weak spot on the abdominal wall.
-Inguinal hernias involve the small intestine.
+Inguinal hernias occur near the groin.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, an estimated 27% of men develop inguinal hernias.

 A hernia itself is unlikely to impair a man’s sexual function, as it generally does not affect sexual organs or the nerves associated with them.

 However, some men experience sexual problems, at least temporarily, after surgery for hernia repair.

 In February 2020, the Journal of the American College of Surgeons published a review of 12 medical studies concerning inguinal hernia and men’s sexual health.